UWPCE-PythonCert/PythonCertDevel/source/modules/Testing_advanced.rst

 Mocking a builtin
 -----------------

-Say you would like to mock input in this function in a file called mock_input:
+Say you would like to mock input in this function in a file called mock_input.py:

 .. code-block:: python